suyashb95/WiktionaryParser/readme.md

     }],
     "etymology": "etymology text",
     "audioLinks": ["list of audio pronunciation links"],
-    "inflections": ["list of inflected forms"]
+    "inflections": ["list of inflected forms"],
+    "translations": {
+            "lang1": ["list of translations for lang1"],
+            "lang2": ["list of translations for lang2"]
+        }
 }]
 ```